Fair division experiments: Welfare redistribution mechanism

 Cavallo developed an improvement of the Vickrey–Clarke–Groves mechanism in which money is redistributed in order to increase social welfare.
 He tested his mechanism using simulations.
 He generated piecewise-constant valuation functions, whose constants were selected at random from the uniform distribution.
 He also tried Gaussian distributions and got similar results.

 Fair item assignment

-Dickerson et al use simulations to check under what conditions an envy-free assignment of discrete items is likely to exist.
+Dickerson, Goldman, Karp and Procaccia use simulations to check under what conditions an envy-free assignment of discrete items is likely to exist.
 They generate instances by sampling the value of each item to each agent from two probability distributions: uniform and correlated.
 In the correlated sampling, they first sample an intrinsic value for each good, and then assign a random value to each agent drawn from a truncated nonnegative normal distribution around that intrinsic value.
 Their simulations show that, when the number of goods is larger than the number of agents by a logarithmic factor, envy-free allocations exist with high probability.

-Segal-Halevi et al use simulations from similar distributions to show that, in many cases, there exist allocations that are necessarily fair based on a certain convexity assumption on the agents' preferences.
+Segal-Halevi, Aziz and Hassidim use simulations from similar distributions to show that, in many cases, there exist allocations that are necessarily fair based on a certain convexity assumption on the agents' preferences.